nkmathew/yasi-sexp-indenter/README.md

       -ne, --no-exit, --ne  Instructs the program not to exit when a warning is raised.
       -o OUTPUT_FILE        Path/name of output file
+      --tab TAB_SIZE, -tab TAB_SIZE
+                            Indent with tabs using the specified tabwidth.
+A tab is assumed equal to 4 spaces by default when expanding the tabs in the input file
       --dialect DIALECT, -dialect DIALECT
                             Use Scheme keywords
       -v, --version         Prints script version